Even in a pandemic, drought drives water use along the Front Range

 “The more water that’s available on the Front Range, like through soil moisture and local storage, the lower the quota we set because the rest of the demand can be furnished by local sources,” said Jeff Stahla with Northern Water.
 “The drier it is then the higher the quota, because we’re supplementing.”

-Preliminary consumption numbers for the year through August show single-family use up in Denver by about 20% and multi-family use up 5%.
-Industrial use is down 5%, office buildings are down 9% and restaurants — which remain under limited operations due to the pandemic — are down a whopping 31%.
-Altogether, Denver Water saw a 12% increase in water use system wide this year, through August.
-The increase in single-family use began in May when many home irrigation systems were likely first turned on.
+Preliminary consumption numbers for the year through August show single-family use up in Denver by about 20 percent and multi-family use up 5 percent.
+Industrial use is down 5 percent, office buildings are down 9 percent and restaurants — which remain under limited operations due to the pandemic — are down a whopping 31 percent.
+Altogether, Denver Water saw a 12 percent increase in water use system wide this year, through August.
+The increase in single-family use began in May when many irrigation systems were likely first turned on.
 Other Front Range cities saw similar trends.

 At Aurora Water, the water conservation team started pulling data early in the pandemic to see if any trends emerged.
-Between March and April — right as the state transitioned to a stay-at-home order — Aurora saw a commercial water use drop of 14.3% accompanied with an 8.8% increase in residential water use and a 4.6% increase in multi-family use.
+Between March and April — right as the state transitioned to a stay-at-home order — Aurora saw a commercial water use drop of 14.3 percent accompanied with an 8.8 percent increase in residential water use and a 4.6 percent increase in multi-family use.

 “Indoor use kind of is what it is, right?
 I mean, you’ve got to use the toilet as many times as you need to, you’ve got to do dishes when they’re dirty, you’re going to take your showers just like you normally would, but people react differently to weather,” York said.